daisyjanejohnson/reading-notes/class-03.md

 * Every value is JS can be treated as if it were true or false due to type coercion.
 * **Unary Operator** returns a result with just one operand.
 Here you can see if the statement is checking for the presence of the element.
 * Loops check a condition.
 If it returns true, a code block will run.
 Then the condition will be checked again if it still returns true, the code block will run again.
 It repeats until the condition returns false.
 There are three common types of loops:
   1. For: Runs code a specific number of times.
-Condition is usually a counter that tells the amount of times the loop runs.
+Condition is usually a counter that tells the number of times the loop runs.
   2. While: if you don't know how many times a code should run.
 The condition can be something other than a counter.
 It will loop until true.
   3. Do While: The do..while loop is similar to the while loop with one key difference.
 It will always run the statements inside the curly braces at least once, even if the condition evaluates to false.